dk14/wolfram-mega/docs/dsl.md

             dsl.if("<alice_repayment_wallet_adaptor_pubkey_schnorr>", ["true"], ["false"], {}).then(pay => {
                 // alice reveals private key for an empty repayment wallet in order to sign this CET,
                 // since bob did not pay to that wallet, the key is worthless
-                // but alice gets deposit with this "empty pockets proof"
+                // but alice gets Bob's deposit with this "empty pockets proof"
                 // nuance: Alice can only withdraw funds from repayment wallet after redemtion deadline2 below
                 // bob has to send money with deadline2 timelock, so alice would not empty it
                 // ^ this approach plays a role of payment oracle without third-party